SimonWoodtli/zet/20240108005229/README.md

-# Server Service: Add password authentication to nginx site
+# Server Security: Add password/http authentication to nginx site

 > 🧐 First time using `htpasswd` you need the -c flag.
 If you add more users you may ommit it.